Vetted researcher

 Pursuant to Article 40(8) of the DSA, applicants for vetted researcher status must demonstrate that:

-If the Digital Services Coordinator which awarded the status learns that, in the course of conducting the research, the researcher no longer meets the conditions for certification, the access to the data shall be terminated.
+If the coordinator who granted the status learns during the course of conducting the research that the researcher no longer meets the certification conditions, access to the data will be terminated.